Killfaeh/EmojiRPG/README.md

 Actually, the real game is not what the program does, but trying to understand the source code.</br>
 As I discovered that Swift supports emojis in variable, function and class names, I thought it would be fun to write a program all in emojis. 🤪</br>
 I've deliberately removed all the comments to make the challenge tougher. 😛</br>
+So I strongly recommend that you consult the source code.
+It's the most fun part, even if you're not a developer.</br>

 https://github.com/user-attachments/assets/dc3244f6-ba12-4552-8366-fd434f7fe157